Policy variations

 Prescriptions

-This variation extends cover for drugs to drugs prescribed by any health services provider.
+This variation extends cover for drugs to drugs prescribed by any health services provider on the following plans:

 Ambulance allowance